pdnasser/VCF-para-Anotacoes/README.md

 ## ou

-## Para baixar e utilizar no terminal do Google colaboratory
+## Para baixar e utilizar no terminal do Google colaboratory através do Google drive:

 ```
 from google.colab import drive